Reasoning-Modulated Representations: RMR for bouncing balls

 Our model learns a transition function $g(P(f({\bar{\bf x}^*}))\approx \bar{\bf y}$, supervised using \gls{mse} over ball positions in the next step.
 It achieves an \gls{mse} of $4.59 \times 10^{-4}$, which, evaluated qualitatively, demonstrates the ability of the model to predict physically realistic behavior when unrolled for 10 steps (the model is trained on 1-step dynamics only).
 Next, we take the processor $P$ from the abstract pipeline and re-use it in the natural pipeline.

 \paragraph{Natural pipeline} Here we evaluate whether the pre-trained \gls{rmr} processor can be reused for learning the dynamics of the bouncing balls from videos.
-The pixel-based encoder $\bar{f}$ is concatenation of per-input-image Slot Attention model~\citep{locatello2020object}, passed through a linear layer, and a Broadcast Decoder~\citep{watters2019spatial} for the pixel-based decoder $\bar{g}$.
+The pixel-based encoder $\bar{f}$ simply runs a Slot Attention model~\citep{locatello2020object} on each input image, concatenates its outputs and passes them through a linear layer.
+The pixel-based decoder $\bar{g}$ is a Broadcast Decoder~\citep{watters2019spatial}.

 The full model is a transition function $\bar{g}(P(\bar{f}({{\bf x}^*}))\approx {\bf y}$, supervised by pixel reconstruction loss over the next step image.
 We compare the performance of the \gls{rmr} model with a pre-trained processor $P$ against a baseline in which $P$ is trained fully end-to-end.
 The \gls{rmr} model achieves an \gls{mse} of ${\bf 7.94} \pm 0.41\ (\times 10^{-4})$, whereas the baseline achieves $9.47 \pm 0.24\ (\times 10^{-4})$.
-We take a qualitative look at the reconstruction rollout of the \gls{rmr} model in Figure~\ref{fig:bb_rollout}.
+We take a qualitative look at the reconstruction rollout of the \gls{rmr} model in Figure~\ref{fig:bb_rollout}, and expose the algorithmic bottleneck properties for this task in Appendix~\ref{app:btneck}.